Adam Soldati

-Adam Soldati (January 25, 1974–) was an American competitive diver for Indiana University Bloomington and a diving coach for Purdue University from 2005-2024, where he produced fourteen NCAA champions, twenty-two titlists in Big Ten Conference championships, and just over 120 NCAA All Americans.
+Adam Soldati (born January 25, 1974) was an American competitive diver for Indiana University Bloomington and a diving coach for Purdue University from 2005-2024, where he produced fourteen NCAA champions, twenty-two titlists in Big Ten Conference championships, and just over 120 NCAA All Americans.
 Soldati trained three U.S. Olympians in his career including 2016 Olympic silver medalist in 10-meter synchro Steele Johnson, 2020 and 2024 10-meter platform Olympic competitor Brandon Loschiavo and four-time ten meter Olympic platform medalist David Boudia.

 Early life

-Soldati was born on January 25, 1974 and attended Sonoma Valley High School, graduating in 1992, where he competed in diving under Sonoma Valley's head swim and dive coach Mike Hoppe.
-A strong regional program, Sonoma's swim and diving team went undefeated in dual meets from 1990-1992.
+Soldati was born on January 25, 1974, and attended Sonoma Valley High School, graduating in 1992, where he competed in diving under Sonoma Valley's head swim and dive coach Mike Hoppe.
+A strong regional program, Sonoma's swim and diving team went undefeated in dual meets from 1990 to 1992.
 Competing as a senior in May 1992, Soldati placed first at the Sonoma County League Diving Finals in Petaluma, California.
 He started diving by his junior year in high school, where he won the California Junior State Championship.
-In June, 1992, of his high school senior year, he was voted to the All Empire Conference team as a diver.
+In June 1992, of his high school senior year, he was voted to the All Empire Conference team as a diver.

 A multi-sport athlete, at 5' 10" and 175 pounds, Soldati showed speed as a wide receiver and defensive back for Sonoma's football team, and served as a back-up quarterback in 1990.
 He was named a Sonoma County League Football All-Star by the Press-Democrat in August 1992, and in the off-season played basketball for Sonoma.

 Indiana University

-Swimming for the Indiana Hoosiers from 1993-1997, Soldati trained under head diving coach Dr. Jeff Huber.
-Excelling in his sport, Soldati was an All Big Ten Conference diver for Indiana in each of the three years from 1995-1997.
+Swimming for the Indiana Hoosiers from 1993 to 1997, Soldati trained under head diving coach Dr. Jeff Huber.
+Excelling in his sport, Soldati was an All Big Ten Conference diver for Indiana in each of the three years from 1995 to 1997.
 Diving coach Huber invited Soldati to stay on as Indiana's assistant diving coach when Soldati graduated Indiana in 1997.
 A high achiever in collegiate diving, Huber was the U.S. Olympic diving coach for the 2000 Olympics.